 A Louisville probate or trust administration lawyer can provide legal assistance to trustees and executors.
 We can help you to understand what a fiduciary duty means as far as your obligations to the deceased and to beneficiaries.
 We can also assist you in understanding all of the legal steps which must be taken and can take some of those steps on your behalf so you can move through the probate or trust administration process as quickly and effectively as possible.

-We also provide legal representation to heirs, and to family members or other interested parties, during the probate and trust administration process.
+We also provide legal assistance to heirs, and to family members or other interested parties, during the probate and trust administration process.
 If you believe a will is not valid or if you are concerned that a trustee or an executor is not fulfilling his responsibilities or is mismanaging the affairs of the estate, we can help.

 Gersh Law Offices, P.S.C. has provided assistance to many clients throughout Louisville and surrounding areas after a death.
 Give us a call today to learn more about how we can help with both the trust administration process and the probate process.